TruthIntel/TruthAutonomy/README.md

 <!-- ![TruthAutonomy Logo](https://via.placeholder.com/600x200?text=TruthAutonomy) -->

-TruthAutonomy is a Python library that simplifies interaction with Truth Social's API.
-Whether you're posting content, uploading media, or automating your workflow, TruthAutonomy empowers developers with an easy-to-use and feature-rich solution. 🚀
+TruthAutonomy is a Python library designed to streamline interactions with Truth Social.
+It enables seamless posting, media uploads, and workflow automation, providing AI agents and developers with a powerful and intuitive tool for efficient social media management. 🚀

 ---